rohityadavnotes/rohityadavnotes/README.md

-xender app make in android github
+app make in android github